BrowserBox/BrowserBox/README.md

 ## Installation

+**With containers**

+If you want to use Docker, the VF docker hub image is your best bet.

+**Without containers**

-VF is most easily deployed on Debian flavors like Debian and Ubuntu.
+VF is most easily deployed from source or NPM on Debian flavors like Debian and Ubuntu.

 It can be used on many other systems (including Windows and Darwin/Macos), but requires configuration.
 Configuration is required not so much for the NodeJS dependencies, as for the Google Chrome / Chromium dependencies--and so in that sense it's much like getting puppeteer running on those systems.
 If you first manage to set up puppeteer and then install viewfinder-regular, you typically should have no problems.

 If you're on a Debian flavor then just dive right in below.